-An applicant may not have an existing CEDAP contract open in excess of 48 months and still be eligible for a new CEDAP award.
-(In accordance with program rules, an applicant may submit one application within a program year.)
+An applicant may not have an existing CEDAP contract open in excess of the original contract period and still be eligible for a new CEDAP award.
+One CEDAP award may be made to an eligible applicant within a CDBG program year and an eligible applicant may have no more than one existing open CEDAP contract.